 - Use ceiling or portable fans to cool your home during the summer months.

-For more energy saving information, visit your electric company’s website.
+For more energy saving information, visit your utility provider's website.

 - Energy Star